hantrungkien/Gapo-Dashboard-Demo/README.md

 ## NOT IMPLEMENTED YET

 * Detailed implementations in the DiffUtil.Callback classes.
-* Deep dive into ExoPlayer in RecyclerView.
+* Deep dive into dealing ExoPlayer in RecyclerView.
 * Deep dive into Glide optimization.
 * Dealing click on news feeds items.
 * Caching by SQL or NoSQL.
 Currently using SharedPref.